Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Dtm6xIj-wM4,2244.4666666666667,2262.349854.md

 ### Transcript

-> give me your sucks well a lot of people are retired yeah yeah you know what I can wear these for seven days and you get like seven day dirty socks oh yeah they're gonna go for a good price you just bid for it yeah it's gonna happen
+> give me your sucks well a lot of people are retired yeah yeah you know what I can wear these for seven days and you get like seven day dirty socks oh yeah they're gonna go for a good price you just bid for it yeah it's gonna happen my socks I don't care I'll take your